e1abrador/sub.Monitor/README.md

 ## TODO

 - Implement the monitoring of more than 1 subdomain.
 [DONE]
-- Continously read the domain files so new domains can be scanned without stopping the program.
+- Continuously read the domain files so new domains can be scanned without stopping the program.
 [DONE]

 If you have any idea of some new functionality open a PR at https://github.com/e1abrador/sub.Monitor/pulls.